 We regularly run events for parents and students to support them in developing the necessary skills for effective revision.
-Advice for parents and students is available in the resources section of this page, inlcuding resources from our recent Year 10 session on revision.
+Advice for parents and students is available in the resources section of this page.
 There are also some more tips at the bottom of this page in the gallery.

 As students in Year 11 approach their exams here are ways that students and families can support excellent outcomes.

 Time in school with the experts who know you and the content and skills you need is vital.
 If students are absent keep up with the work via Go4Schools and stay in touch with teachers by email.

 After school co-curricular sessions continue up until exams, and students are welcome to attend any sessions for their subject.
 Speaking to your teacher will confirm which session would be the best support for you.
 Teachers will also let students and parents know when these sessions are essential to complete missed work, particularly for subjects including extended projects.